 For those interested, we actually do now have an image of John 117 without his armor several decades before the Halo trilogy begins thanks to the graphic novels: http://www.halopedian.com/John-117.

 Additionally, the Halo 3 trailer Starry Night shows Master Chief as a kid, although his face is darkened by the night.

 The opening sequence of Halo 4 shows the young Master Chief, presumably shortly after he "joined" the SPARTAN training.
 The freckled boy is sitting on his bed, arms wrapped around his knees, but you can still make out that the front of his shirt reads JOHN.

-That's actually the face of Marcus Lehto, the Creative Art Director at Bungie.
+A face is visible under just the right conditions in Halo 3.
+But it's actually the face of Marcus Lehto, the Creative Art Director at Bungie.
 The inclusion of his face in the Halo 3 beta was an easter egg, he's known for many within the series.

 The only image that Bungie has released thus far of an adult Master Chief without a helmet was their 2010 Christmas Card ◊ which shows the back of his head.

-Averted eventually with the Halo 4 "Scanned" trailer, where the Chief is shown as a child, and as a teenager, in full clarity, up until the point when he firsts dons his MJOLNIR armor.
+Averted eventually with the Halo 4 "Scanned" trailer, where the Chief is shown as a child, and as a teenager, in full clarity, up until the point when he first dons his MJOLNIR armor.

 And at the end of Halo 4 on Legendary, his eyes are seen.